statebox/liveshare-vm/README.md

     - `zjhmale.idris` Idris support
 - Elba as `~wires/bin/elba`
 - Some statebox code from public repos into `~wires/code`

+Then the `/nix` store is warmed up by starting a nix-env shell in the repos.

 # Updating the image